danielsaidi/website_danielsaidi/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 ---

-In this blog post, I will show how to reduce the amount of code you have to type when testing enums, by using `CaseIterable`.
+In this blog post, I will show how to reduce the amount of code you have to type when testing enums, by using the new `CaseIterable` protocol.

 ## Testing non-iterable enums